HPCesia/astral-halo/README.md

 ## Acknowledgments

-- This project is inspired by [Fuwari](https://github.com/saicaca/fuwari) and uses some of its code and design elements.
+- This project is inspired by [Fuwari](https://github.com/saicaca/fuwari) and references some of its code and design elements.
+- This project is inspired by [Pure](https://github.com/cworld1/astro-theme-pure) and references some of its code and design elements.
 - This project is inspired by [Solitude](https://github.com/everfu/hexo-theme-solitude) and references some of its design elements.